muragesh46/web-os/README.md

     npm run build
     ```

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are always welcome!
+If you have ideas for improvements or find any bugs, please feel free to submit a Pull Request.